code4lib/code-of-conduct/code_of_conduct.md

     actively harassing you, or if direct engagement is not a good option for you at this time, then you will need a third party to step in.

-    If you are at a conference or other event, find the event organizer or staff person, who should be listed [on the wiki](http://wiki.code4lib.org/index.php/Main_Page).
+    If you are at a conference or other event, find the on-call [Community Support Volunteer](csvcharge.md) or the event organizer or staff person, who should be listed [on the wiki](http://wiki.code4lib.org/index.php/Main_Page).
-    If you can't find the event organizer, there will be other staff available to help if the situation calls for immediate action.
+    If you can't find either of these, there will be other staff available to help if the situation calls for immediate action.

     If you are in the #code4lib IRC, the zoia command to list people